Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: Experiments

-The LeNet \cite{lecun1998gradient} network architecture and ReLU activation function were used for all experiments on the MNIST data set.
-Details of the training hyperparameters are given in our Supplementary Materials section.
-The model was trained to perform classification on the MNIST data set using our proposed loss function (See Eq. \ref{eq:model_loss}).
+The LeNet \cite{lecun1998gradient} network architecture and Sigmoid activation function were used for all experiments on the MNIST dataset.
+Details of the training hyperparameters are given in Appendix B of our Supplementary Materials.
+Five models were trained to perform classification on the MNIST dataset using our proposed loss function (Eq. \ref{eq:model_loss}).
 Different values of $\lambda$ were tested and the model's loss curve was checked for each $\lambda$ value.
-The highest $\lambda$ value that did not decrease the model's validation accuracy a lot was chosen.
-We show adversarial robustness of the trained model with models trained using two other training approaches which support our hypothesis such as Input Gradient Regularization \cite{ross2017improving}, and Jacobian Regularization \cite{Jakubovitz2018improving} and adversarial training.
-Table \ref{tab:mnist} shows the results obtained using Input Gradient Regularization \cite{ross2017improving}, Jacobian Regularization \cite{Jakubovitz2018improving} and the method proposed in this paper.
-The $\hat{\rho}_{adv}$ value defined as $\hat{\rho}_{adv}(f_\theta) = \sum_{x_k \in X}\frac{1}{|X|}\frac{||\Delta x_k||_2}{||x_k||_2}$ \cite{moosavi2016deepfool} measures the average relative distance between data points and the decision boundary.
-The $\hat{\rho}_{adv}$ values were higher for the proposed method, and when combined with adversarial training.
-Input Gradient Regularization \cite{ross2017improving}, Jacobian Regularization \cite{Jakubovitz2018improving} and adversarial training also show larger $\hat{\rho}_{adv}$ value compared to models trained with no defence mechanism.
+The highest $\lambda$ value that did not decrease the models' validation accuracy by more than 5\% was chosen.
+We show adversarial robustness of the trained models with same number of models trained using Jacobian Regularization \cite{Jakubovitz2018improving}, Input Gradient Regularization \cite{ross2018improving}, TRADES \cite{zhang2019theoretically} and adversarial training.
+Table \ref{tab:mnist} shows the results obtained using Jacobian Regularization \cite{Jakubovitz2018improving}, Input Gradient Regularization \cite{ross2018improving}, TRADES \cite{zhang2019theoretically}, adversarial training and our naive regularizer with unlabeled data.
+The $\hat{\rho}_{adv}$ value defined as $\hat{\rho}_{adv}(f_\theta) = \sum_{x_k \in X}\frac{1}{|X|}\frac{||\Delta x_k||_2}{||x_k||_2}$ measures the average relative distance between data points and the decision boundary and was introduced by Moosavi et al. \cite{moosavi2016deepfool} as a measure of robustness of models against adversarial attacks.
+Our analysis shows that the $\hat{\rho}_{adv}$ values were relatively high for the model trained with the naive regularizer and unlabeled data, and when combined with adversarial training compared to other regularization methods.
+Jacobian Regularization \cite{Jakubovitz2018improving}, Input Gradient Regularization \cite{ross2018improving}, and adversarial training also show larger $\hat{\rho}_{adv}$ value compared to models trained with no defence mechanism.
 We have also reported the test accuracy of each model in the same table.
-We define test accuracy as the prediction accuracy of the model on the test data set.
-The test accuracies achieved by the models are very close to the test accuracies for models with no defense.
+We define test accuracy as the prediction accuracy of the model on the clean test dataset.
+The test accuracy achieved by all the models is very close to the test accuracy for models with no defense.
+Finally, we have also reported the average robust accuracy of the trained DL models against FGSM and PGD attacks for epsilon value 0.7.
+This epsilon value is the largest epsilon value that DL models trained on MNIST dataset are evaluated for in the literature.
+We put '-' in the table if we could not find these measurements for those methods which we have taken from literature.
+Models trained with smaller values than the chosen $\lambda$ value had smaller robust accuracy while models trained with larger values than the chosen $\lambda$ value had smaller test accuracy.